vahidAK/SNVoter/README.md

 It will produce two files.

 1- Prediction file that includes each prediction for each 5-mer.
-The first 10 columns are from vcf file and the last seven columns indicate:
+The first 10 columns are from vcf file and the last eight columns indicate:
    - **chrom**:            the chromosome name
    - **pos_start**:        0-based position of the 5-mer start
    - **pos_end**:          0-based position of the 5-mer end